Mental disorder: Epidemiology

 Mental disorders are common.
 Worldwide, more than one in three people in most countries report sufficient criteria for at least one at some point in their life.
 In the United States, 46% qualify for a mental illness at some point.
 An ongoing survey indicates that anxiety disorders are the most common in all but one country, followed by mood disorders in all but two countries, while substance disorders and impulse-control disorders were consistently less prevalent.
 Rates varied by region.

 A review of anxiety disorder surveys in different countries found average lifetime prevalence estimates of 16.6%, with women having higher rates on average.
 A review of mood disorder surveys in different countries found lifetime rates of 6.7% for major depressive disorder (higher in some studies, and in women) and 0.8% for Bipolar I disorder.

 In the United States the frequency of disorder is: anxiety disorder (28.8%), mood disorder (20.8%), impulse-control disorder (24.8%) or substance use disorder (14.6%).

 A 2004 cross-Europe study found that approximately one in four people reported meeting criteria at some point in their life for at least one of the DSM-IV disorders assessed, which included mood disorders (13.9%), anxiety disorders (13.6%), or alcohol disorder (5.2%).
 Approximately one in ten met the criteria within a 12-month period.
 Women and younger people of either gender showed more cases of the disorder.
 A 2005 review of surveys in 16 European countries found that 27% of adult Europeans are affected by at least one mental disorder in a 12-month period.

 An international review of studies on the prevalence of schizophrenia found an average (median) figure of 0.4% for lifetime prevalence; it was consistently lower in poorer countries.

 Studies of the prevalence of personality disorders (PDs) have been fewer and smaller-scale, but one broad Norwegian survey found a five-year prevalence of almost 1 in 7 (13.4%).
 Rates for specific disorders ranged from 0.8% to 2.8%, differing across countries, and by gender, educational level and other factors.
 A US survey that incidentally screened for personality disorder found a rate of 14.79%.

 Approximately 7% of a preschool pediatric sample were given a psychiatric diagnosis in one clinical study, and approximately 10% of 1- and 2-year-olds receiving developmental screening have been assessed as having significant emotional/behavioral problems based on parent and pediatrician reports.

 While rates of psychological disorders are often the same for men and women, women tend to have a higher rate of depression.
 Each year 73 million women are affected by major depression, and suicide is ranked 7th as the cause of death for women between the ages of 20–59.
-Depressive disorders account for close to 41.9% of the disability from neuropsychiatric disorders among women compared to 29.3% among men.
+Depressive disorders account for close to 41.9% of the psychiatric disabilities among women compared to 29.3% among men.